DRAM Loopback

 Program program = CreateProgram();

 Operations in Metalium are almost always capable to be run asynchronously and the ordering of operations is managed by a command queue.
 The command queue, like the name suggests, is a FIFO queue of commands that are executed in order.
-And commands are operations that are run on the device, including but not limited to upload/download of data and program execution.
+Commands include operations run on the device such as upload/download of data and program execution.
+The mesh command queue handles operations across the entire mesh (in this case, our single device).

 Next, we create a Program

 object that we will fill in later.
 A program is a set of kernels that are executed on the device.
-If you are familiar with OpenCL, the program in Metalium is different from OpenCL in that All Tensix cores need to to run the exact same kernel at the same time.
-However in this example, we are only going to use one of all the cores in the device.
+Unlike OpenCL where all cores must run identical kernels simultaneously, Metalium allows different kernels on different cores at the same time.
+However in this example, we’re only using one core.

 Create buffers in DRAM and L1 (SRAM)